 ➢ Adjust your standards.
 Perfectionism is a major source of avoidable stress.
 Stop setting yourself up for failure by demanding perfection.
 Set reasonable standards for yourself and others, and learn to be okay with “good enough.”
 Does this mean you will end up letting the quality of your work suffer?
 Not at all.
 Rather, often by giving yourself a break, you’ll find that you will be able to better focus on whatever task is at hand…and end up with even better results.

 ➢ Practice gratitude.
-When stress is getting you down, take a moment to reflect on all the things you appreciate in your life, including your own positive qualities and gifts.
+When stress is getting you down or depressed, take a moment to reflect on all the things you appreciate in your life, including your own positive qualities and gifts.
 This simple strategy is a powerful way to help you keep things in perspective.

 ACCEPT the things you can’t change

 The last essential stress management technique is acceptance.
 Some stressors–such as a serious illness, the death of a loved one, the economy– are simply unavoidable.
 In such cases, the best way to cope with stress is to accept things as they are.
 Acceptance may be difficult, but in the long run, you will see how much energy and frustration it saves.